denoland/docs/lint/rules/no-undef.md

 tags: []
 ---

-Disallow the use of undeclared variables
+Disallow the use of undeclared variables.

 **Invalid:**